edwardbruin/bludar/README.md

 # Usage
 Place parquet file in same directory and run:
 ### open_parquet(filename)
-where 'filename' is the file name of your file output file will be generated in the same directory.
+where 'filename' is the file name of your file.
+Output file will be generated in the same directory.
 # Required libraries:
   numpy
   pandas